jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

               ░ ed required for meat production is a significant contributor to ░ deforestation, habitat loss and species extinction.
 In Brazil al ░ one, the equivalent of 5.6 million acres of land is used to grow ░ soya beans for animals in Europe.
-This land contributes to deve ░ loping world malnutrition by driving impoverished populations to ░  grow cash crops for animal feed, rather than food for themselve ░ s.
-On the other hand, considerably lower quantities of crops and ░  water are required to sustain a vegan diet, making the switch t ░ o veganism one of the easiest, most enjoyable and most effective ░  ways to reduce our impact on the environment.
-For more on how v ░ eganism is the way forward for the environment, see our environm ░ ent section.
+This land contributes to devel ░ oping world malnutrition by driving impoverished populations to ░ grow cash crops for animal feed, rather than food for themselves ░ .
+On the other hand, considerably lower quantities of crops and ░ water are required to sustain a vegan diet, making the switch to ░ veganism one of the easiest, most enjoyable and most effective w ░ ays to reduce our impact on the environment.
+For more on how veg ░ anism is the way forward for the environment, see our environmen ░ t section.
            21 ░
            22 ░ ## For people
            23 ░